bentonelli/bentonelli.github.io/_posts/2022-5-23-An-Earth-Scientist's-Guide-to-NASA-FINESST.md

 objectives.
 If the above points don’t immediately stand out as related to what you do, I would encourage you to check out both the solicitation and the Strategic Plan.
 There’s a lot more in there.

+Beyond what's in the solicitation, it seems like NASA is really interested in projects that relate to forecasting/prediction, the creation of products/software, and that have clear applications/stakeholders.

 ### Important!
 Using NASA data: